 - History 210-1 or 210-2

-In senior year all majors participate in the senior project seminar (390-1,2) and work on a research project on a topic of their choice.
+In senior year all majors participate in the senior project seminar (390-1,2) and work on a thesis on a topic of their choice.
 Students meet weekly with their project advisers, the seminar instructor, and fellow seniors to discuss their projects and common concerns.
-Students whose senior projects and grades are judged to meet program criteria are recommended to the College for graduation with Honors.
+Students whose senior theses and grades are judged to meet program criteria are recommneded to the college for graduation with honors.
 For more information consult the program director.

-A set of required courses structured to share a broad comparativist or internationally oriented theme, integrating methods and materials from different disciplines.
-Change of instructor each quarter.
-Change of theme every year.
+Set of required courses structured to share a broad comparative or internationally oriented theme, integrating methods and materials from different disciplines.
+Change of instructor each quarter; change of theme every theme every year.
 Limited to 20 students.

-Readings and discussion of topics in American cultural life - for example the law in 20th century America or television news in contemporary U.S. culture.
+Readings and discussions of topics in American cultural life - for example, law in 20th-century America or television news in contemporary US culture.
 Limited enrollment with emphasis on student participation.
-Prerequisites vary.
-May be repeated for credit with consent of program director.
+Prerequisites vary. may be repeated for credit with consent from program director.

 Thesis or field study.
 Required of majors.

-Readings and conferences on special subjects for students pursuing their area of interest within the major.
+Reading and conferences on special subjects for students purusing their theme within the major.